tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

 | --- | --- |
 ```

-The CRC value obtained here is the same as was obtained early on in this post.
-Now that this process has been visualized, we can start covering some actual software implementations.

 While the [simple Python implementation](#simple-python-implementation) I just went over works for CRCs of any size, there are two shift register implementations.
 One is used for less-than-8-bit CRCs, and another is used for greather-than-or-equal-to-8-bit CRCs.
 It's uncommon for CRCs smaller than 8 bits to be used, but I'll quickly cover them anyway.
 The shift register algorithm for small CRCs is:

 1. Initialize the CRC register value.